The Three Degrees

 Born in Philadelphia, Pennsylvania, Helen began her musical journey at a young age, growing up in a city rich in soul and R&B heritage.
 In 1963, she became one of the original members of The Three Degrees, alongside Fayette Pinkney and Janet Harmon.
 However, Helen initially left the group in 1966 to focus on family life.

 Her return in 1976 marked a pivotal moment, as she rejoined just after the group's international chart-topping success with songs like When Will I See You AgainYear of Decision, and Take Good Care of Yourself — hits which had helped cement their status as soul royalty.
 Helen replaced original member Fayette Pinkney, and joined Valerie Holiday and Sheila Ferguson in what became the group's most successful and iconic line-up.
+Her voice can be heard on disco-inspired tracks like “Giving Up, Giving In,” “The Runner,” “Woman in Love,” and “My Simple Heart” through Ariola Records.

 Helen has remained a constant force in The Three Degrees from 1976 onwards, through various line-up changes.
 Her smooth contralto voice, poise, and stage presence have made her a fan favourite across generations.
 She has performed for royalty (notably Prince Charles, who famously named them his favourite group), toured the globe, and helped carry the trio through the disco era, ballad-heavy revivals, and beyond.